MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 <!-- ====================================================================== -->
 ## Features of the Activity Bar

 DevTools gives you an amazing amount of power to inspect, debug, and change the website currently displayed in the browser.
 Most of the tools display the changes live.
-Live updates make the tools incredibly useful to refine the appearance and navigation or functionality of a web project without the need to refresh or build it.
+Live updates make the tools useful to refine the appearance and navigation or functionality of a webpage without the need to refresh or build it.

 <!-- ------------------------------ -->
 #### Tabbed tool panels containing tabs and pages

-Other than a couple of icon tools (the **Inspect** tool and **Device Emulation**), DevTools is divided into and a set of tabbed tools, such as the **Elements** tool, the **Console** tool, and the **Sources** tool.
+Other than the **Inspect** tool and **Device Emulation**, DevTools is divided into a set of tabbed tools, such as the **Elements** tool, the **Console** tool, and the **Sources** tool.
 Within the **Command Menu**, tools are referred to as _panels_.
 A tool's tab contains a panel which contains the tool's UI.

 **Higher-level tabs:**